Manushi Chhillar: Femina Miss India

 These days that I have spent with my fellow contestants has been the most dynamic period of my life.
 The only thing that was certain during the whole experience was uncertainty.
 The one belief that I would take back with me is that, yes...I can change the world.
 When I entered Miss India, there was only passion.
 However, through this journey, I acquired a vision in life.
 That vision and the belief that I can change the world, is something I'm going to take back with me.

-She later went on to win the contest's main title Femina Miss India World 2017, in the finale event venued in Yash Raj Film Studio, on 25 June 2017.
-Thereby, she earned the right to represent India at Miss World 2017.
+She later went on to win the contest's main title Femina Miss India World 2017, in the finale event hosted at the Yash Raj Film Studio, on 25 June 2017.
+By winning, she earned the right to represent India at Miss World 2017.

 Miss World 2017

 Chhillar represented India at Miss World 2017, where she became a finalist in the Top Model, People's Choice, and Multimedia competitions, and was the winner of the Head-to-Head Challenge from Group Nine and co-winner of the Beauty with a Purpose competition.
 She is India's fourth Beauty with a Purpose winner at Miss World and the first woman to win Miss World and Beauty with a Purpose jointly.
 Chhillar's Beauty with a Purpose project was titled Project Shakti.
 The campaign's goal is to spread awareness about menstrual hygiene.
 She visited about 20 villages for the project and treated over 5,000 women.

 During the final question and answer round, Chhillar was asked - "Which profession should receive the highest salary in the world?"
 Responding to the same, she answered:

-On 18 November 2017, Chhillar was crowned Miss World 2017 by outgoing titleholder Miss World 2016, Stephanie Del Valle from Puerto Rico in the finals in Sanya, China.
+On 18 November 2017, Chhillar was crowned Miss World 2017 by the outgoing titleholder Miss World 2016, Stephanie Del Valle from Puerto Rico in the finals in Sanya, China.
 She became the sixth Indian woman to win the crown, and the first since Priyanka Chopra, Miss World 2000.